 A couple of blocks removed from the action is Miso Izakaya, a Japanese bar and restaurant with smaller plates meant for snacking while you drink with friends.

 Noni's, is a homey Italian restaurant and bar with a solid nightlife scene.
-Homemade pastas and killer paninis make the menu here.
+Homemade pasta and killer paninis make the menu here.
 There's also a large patio for warm Atlanta evenings.